Amendments to the annexes will be linked from here when available.

 9.5.
+Licence fees are paid in advance for the entire initial or prolongation period.
 Payment must be made within 30 days of the invoice being issued.
 In case of late payment, interest on late payment is added according to the Swedish Interest Act.

 9.6.
 If the Customer is in delay in payment and Logwise has requested the Customer in writing to pay the due amount, Logwise may cancel the continued provision of the Services 30 days after written notification of this with reference to this point.